-Again, these words make one feel less alone.
-To know that you’re in others’ thoughts is comforting.
-It tells the bereaved, “I know you’re going through a rough time, and your situation is on my mind.”
+Hearing this phrase may help your grieving friend or family member to feel less alone.
+To know that you’re in others’ thoughts is comforting and conveys the message, “I know you’re going through a rough time, and you’re on my mind.”

 “He/She was a wonderful person, and they will be missed.”